RichardLitt/what-is-richard-doing-now/index.md

 What is Richard focusing on?

-## Sustain Podcast emails, all seven of them.
+## Building and working on an excellent podcast for Sustain

 {% if page.project %}
   {% assign project = site.data.projects[page.project] %}